Skip to content

 We use technology to fight bias

-Since 2015, we have partnered with Dr. Jennifer L. Eberhardt, a social psychologist and the author of Biased, to better understand how Nextdoor can mitigate implicit bias – i.e. unconscious forms of prejudice that influence our actions.
+Since 2015, we have partnered with Dr. Jennifer L. Eberhardt, a social psychologist and the author of Biased, to better understand how Nextdoor can mitigate implicit bias – i.e., unconscious forms of prejudice that influence our actions.
 We found that adding some friction to the posting process helps slow people down and consider their own implicit bias.
 We also developed a new feature called the kindness reminder, which automatically flags offensive or hurtful comments and encourages the author to be more kind and thoughtful when they post.
 Ultimately, these tactics have led to a 75% decrease in racial profiling on the app.

 We took this one step further with the launch of the anti-racism notification that detects language that could be specifically discriminatory to people of color.
 The notification detects potentially racist phrases such as “All Lives Matter” or “Blue Lives Matter,” and prompts the author to consider editing their post or comment before it goes live.
 The anti-racism notification aims to make people aware of language that may violate our policy against discrimination and the harm that can be caused by the use of these phrases.